BDC Hamburger Icon

 Subjugation of employees

 When Fayol developed his theory, employers had complete control over employees.
 For example, Fayol’s theory requires employees to prioritize the company over their own needs and interests.
-Followers of Fayol’s methods would be unlikely to check in with employees and get their input on management styles
+Followers of Fayol’s methods may be unlikely to check in with employees and get their input on leadership styles

-Fayol stressed management’s need to command and control employees instead of working with them collaboratively.
-Now that workers generally have far more rights and are recognized as individuals, employing that aspect of Fayol’s theory might cause tension and a high turnover rate
+Fayol stressed managers’ need to command and control employees instead of collaborating with them.
+Now that workers generally have far more rights as employees and individuals, many of Fayol’s guiding principles may seem out of touch by today’s standards, causing tension and a high turnover rate.

 TipBottom line